Six of my seventeen years in digital marketing were spent at an agency.

 Those are the ones who care about your business and while they will still send you a bill every month, you won’t mind paying it so much.

 The lesson here is to always seek a partner, not just another vendor.

 5. Their Case Studies Are Outdated

 Speaking of brag slides, you should always ask what year the projects/results are from.
-One of the greatest injustices of organic search is how long people use case studies for.
+One of the greatest injustices of organic search is how long people use case studies.

-SEO changes every single day and while it’s awesome you really knocked it out of the park for Pets.com back in 2000, that story doesn’t really help me gauge your talent in 2019.
+SEO changes every single day and while it’s awesome you really knocked it out of the park for Pets.com back in 2000, that story doesn’t really help me gauge your talent today.

 Good luck out there!

 - Insourcing vs. Outsourcing: What’s Best for My Digital Marketing?

 - How to Choose the Right Link Building Agency